Jim Jefferies

-Geoff James Nugent (born 14 February 1977), known professionally as Jim Jefferies, is an Australian comedian, actor, and writer who holds dual Australian and American citizenship.
-He created and starred in the American FX sitcom Legit (2013–2014) and the Comedy Central late-night show The Jim Jefferies Show (2017–2019).
+Geoffrey James Nugent (born 14 February 1977), known professionally as Jim Jefferies, is an Australian stand-up comedian, actor, and writer.
+He created and starred in the FX sitcom Legit (2013–2014) and the Comedy Central late-night show The Jim Jefferies Show (2017–2019).
+In 2023, Jefferies began hosting The 1% Club.

 Early life

-Jefferies was born Geoff James Nugent in Sydney on 14 February 1977, the son of a mother who worked as a substitute teacher and a father who was a cabinet maker and maintenance worker.
-His father was from Roma, Queensland.
-Jefferies grew up in Sydney before moving to Perth to study musical theatre and classical music at the Western Australian Academy of Performing Arts. though he left several months before graduating.
+Jefferies was born Geoffrey James Nugent in Sydney, Australia in February 1977.
+His mother worked as a substitute teacher and his father was a cabinet maker and maintenance worker from Roma, Queensland.
+Jefferies grew up in St Ives, Sydney before moving to Perth to study musical theatre and classical music at the Western Australian Academy of Performing Arts, though he left several months before graduating.
 He has two older brothers: Scott, an investment banker, and Daniel, an inspector in the New South Wales Police Force's Public Order and Riot Squad.

 Career

 Stand-up

 Jefferies began his stand-up comedy career after dropping out of university, initially returning to his native Sydney before relocating to the United Kingdom.
-He took the stage name "Jim Jeffries", but amended the last name to "Jefferies" to avoid confusion with a similarly named American performer.
-He initially began performing stand-up with one-liners.
-He changed to anecdotal humour when he began doing hour-long sets.
+He briefly performed under his birth name, Geoffrey Nugent, until an MC mispronounced his name as "Godfrey Nugget" while introducing him at a gig.
+He adopted the stage name Jim Jefferies, a re-working of his first and middle names shortly thereafter.
+He initially began performing stand-up with one-liners and changed to anecdotal humour when he began doing hour-long sets.
+One of his early UK appearances was in October 2003 when he performed at Birmingham's Glee Club, as a part of Birmingham Comedy Festival.

 He first achieved international attention in 2007, when he was attacked onstage while performing at the Manchester Comedy Festival.
 Footage of the incident was incorporated into his act and can be seen on his 2008 DVD Contraband.
 He became known in the United States in 2009, after the release of his debut HBO special I Swear to God.

 Jefferies has performed at the Edinburgh Festival Fringe, Just for Laughs, Melbourne International Comedy Festival, Reading and Leeds Festivals, and Glastonbury Festival.
 He has also performed routines on The World Stands Up, Comedy Blue and Edinburgh and Beyond for Comedy Central.

 Following the release of his Netflix special Freedumb in July 2016, he began The Unusual Punishment Tour with all-new material, and filmed his new special This Is Me Now at the Hammersmith Apollo in London in January 2018.
 On 17 December 2018, he completed his Night Talker Tour with the final performance in Melbourne.

+At the 2019 Just for Laughs festival, in Montreal, he was honoured as Stand-up Comedian of the Year.

+April 2024 saw Jefferies start his Give 'Em What They Want tour in South Africa, moving on to Australia in August.
+In September and October 2024, Jefferies toured The Charm Offensive Tour across Canada, co-headlining with Jimmy Carr.

+In November 2024, it was announced Jefferies will host a stand-up series for the Seven Network in 2025 titled Jim Jefferies and Friends.